 3. Traveling from place to place isn’t that hard.

-There’s usually a million ways you can get from point A to B, from air conditioned train to rickety public bus to smooth Uber to puttering rickshaw.
+There’s usually a million ways you can get from point A to B, from air-conditioned train to rickety public bus to a DIY road trip to puttering rickshaw.
 Plus, you’ll always end up finding someone on the street that either speaks English or is willing to help out a lost foreigner in need.
 Never fear!

 4. You can drink the water!